Last updated on September 11th, 2023

 - muscle bulk (muscle weighs a lot, and health requires body fat too)

-- mental state (keep updating professionals on your child's behaviours or beliefs)
+- mental state (so keep updating professionals on your child's behaviours or beliefs)

-- and physical state (using more or less sophisticated measures)
+- and physical state (using more or less sophisticated measures, like return of menses)

 "A person’s healthy weight is highly individual to their genetics, their medical history, their experiences with food and dieting/caloric restriction throughout their life, and their body’s unique responses to inadequate fueling and to nutritional rehabilitation."Dr Jennifer Gaudiani, internist and expert on the medical complications of eating disorders, in 'Weight goals in anorexia nervosa treatment'